ES EN

 The flavours are consistent: the same sound or inducer always gives rise to the same taste concurrent.
 It can be a strong or weak taste, and it might be accompanied by a perception of texture.
 In milder cases it can simply be the idea of a taste, or a kind of "mouthfeel".
 People who have this type of synesthesia normally only have a taste reaction to a limited number of auditory stimuli, and they can sometimes be only a few and very specific.

 In general, auditory-gustatory synesthetes say that if they are eating something at the same time as hearing the sound that triggers their taste experience, the sensation from the food is logically stronger and tends to cancel out the synesthetic flavour produced by the sound.
 Also, if they are closely focused on something else when hearing the sounds or the music the taste sensation can be weak or they do not experience it at all.
-It is easy to imagine that if this was not the case they could have major difficulties in their day-to-day life.

 Here are some descriptions written by people with this type of synesthesia: